 Following are examples of websites that provide information and resources on human trafficking:

-- U.S. Department of Justice (DOJ): Human Trafficking: The DOJ's Human Trafficking online resource outlines the department's efforts to combat human trafficking.
+- Department of Justice (DOJ): Human Trafficking: The DOJ's Human Trafficking online resource outlines the department's efforts to combat human trafficking.
 The section includes the National Strategy to Combat Human Trafficking report that describes plans to enhance coordination within the department to stop human trafficking.

 - Department of Health and Human Services (HHS): Office on Trafficking in Persons (OTIP): OTIP is responsible for the development of strategies, policies, and programs to prevent human trafficking, build health and human service capacity to respond to trafficking, increase victim identification and access to services, and strengthen health and well-being outcomes of survivors of human trafficking.